Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 20 km per Candy

-Best Ways to Get Candy Faster
+Best Ways to Earn Candy Faster

-Pinap Berries (during catches):
+Pinap Berries

-Mega Bonus:
+Mega Bonus

 Best Mega Evolutions vs Pheromosa

-Best Mega Counters
+Top Mega Counters

 Mega Rayquaza